Skip to Content

 Virginie Pirard

-Virginie Pirard is a jurist and philosopher, specialized in bioethics and research ethics (including epidemics ethics).
-Since December 2023, she is Vice-President of the Belgian Advisory Committee on Bioethics (mandate 2023-2027) where she also co-chairs the sub-committee on euthanasia.
+Virginie Pirard is a lawyer and philosopher (ULB), specialized in bioethics and research ethics (including epidemic ethics).
+Since December 2023, she has been a member of the Bureau of the Advisory Committee on Bioethics, and she will assume the presidency of the Committee starting December 11, 2025, for one year.

 Virginie Pirard,